Learn how a solid structure, strategy and system can totally change physique

 “The fact remains that I achieved results in 5 months which I had been trying to get for the last 15 years”.

-There are few moments at RNT more satisfying than hearing that your coaching has been responsible for fast tracking 15 years of attempts into 5 months.
-The ability to cut through the noise and provide a personalised blueprint to your long-term physical success is what we specialise in, and Raj experienced this to a whole new level.
+There are few moments at RNT more satisfying than hearing that we’ve been responsible for fast tracking 15 years of attempts into 5 months.
+The ability to cut through the noise and provide a personalised blueprint to your long-term physical success is what we specialise in, and Raj experienced this on a whole new level.

 As a father of two young girls (aged 1 and 3) in his mid 30s working a highly stressful and busy job, he was in a tricky position many can relate to.
-He was skipping more gym sessions than he’d like to have, turning to convenience food out of ease, and was quickly developing the dreaded ‘dad bod’.
+He was skipping more gym sessions than he’d like, turning to convenience food out of ease, and was quickly developing the dreaded ‘dad bod’.

-In his own words, “Most guys my age who have a busy job and two young kids are not active; I didn’t want to let myself go, get lazy as hell, balloon in weight, and before you know it, I’d be 40!”
+“Most guys my age who have a busy job and two young kids are not active; I didn’t want to let myself go, get lazy as hell, balloon in weight, and before I knew it, I’d be 40!”

 He was trying though.
 After his eldest was born back in 2016, he realised when taking family photographs that his goal was not to look chubby in pictures when looking back on them in 15 years.
 So he began to coax himself into the gym and make some progress where he could.

-However, what he struggled with was knowing what to do, when to do it, and how to work ‘smart’ in the context of his life juggling being an active (sleep deprived!) father and his busy job.
-Education was the limiting factor, and he’d had enough of spinning his wheels.
+However, what he struggled with was knowing what to do, when to do it, and how to work ‘smart’ in the context of his life being a constant juggle between being an active (sleep deprived!) father and his busy job.
+He didn’t have the right know-how and he’d had enough of spinning his wheels.